-What drives me: helping people and organizations amplify the impact of a meaningful mission.
+What drives me: making the world a bit more just—and helping people and organizations amplify the impact of a meaningful mission along the way.

-I do this by helping organizations find and leverage their strongest assets to accelerate purpose-driven work.
-Whether in public policy, nonprofit program development, or cross-organizational partnerships, I use my wide-ranging background in strategy, data-driven analysis, and digital platforms, to build a participatory framework that can transform lean resources into outsized results.
+I do this by helping great organizations clarify their goals, and leverage their strongest assets to accelerate purpose-driven work.
+Whether in nonprofit program development, grant making, public policy, or cross-organizational iniatives, I use my background in strategy, partnerships, data-driven analysis, and digital innovation, to build strong teams and develop program management processes that can transform lean resources into outsized results.

 “Benjamin is a true professional and was wonderful to work with during his tenure at JSTOR.”

 Working for the public good is at the heart of every role I hold and every project I lead.
 By developing creative programs and partnerships designed to sharpen, accelerate, and amplify the impact of organizations, I've had the chance to help increase civil liberties, freedom of expression, equitable access to education, and international cooperation, among other areas of public benefit.